kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

 Versions `v2` and `v2alpha1` do not apply these default values.
 If the **corsPolicy** field is empty, the CORS configuration is not applied.
 For more information, see [architecture decision record #752](https://github.com/kyma-project/api-gateway/issues/752).

+**Required action**: Configure CORS policy in the **corsPolicy** field.
+> [!NOTE]
+> Since not all APIs require the same level of access, adjust your CORS policy configuration according to your application's specific needs and security requirements.

-**Required action**: To use default CORS values defined in the APIRule `v1beta1`, you must explicitly define them in the **corsPolicy** field.
+If you decide to use the default CORS values defined in the APIRule `v1beta1`, you must explicitly define them in your APIRule `v2`.
 For preflight requests to work, you must explicitly allow the `"OPTIONS"` method in the **rules.methods** field of your APIRule.

 ## Path Specification Must Not Contain Regexp